Tuition fees for the 2019/2020 academic year

 IMPORTANT INFORMATION: students who are enrolled in lifelong learning (including a work-study contract) and international students studying in France (through Erasmus programs or other) are not concerned by this tax.
 If one of these situations applies to you, you will not have to take any action.

 Despite a decision from the French government to change the regulations concerning the registration fee for non-European students, we decided not to adhere to these new regulations.
-Indeed, we are very attached to open up our university and therefore voted unanimously that non-European students will pay the same registration fee as French students.
+Indeed, we are very attached to open up our university and therefore voted unanimously that non-European students will pay the same registration fee as French students for 2019/2020.